sampersand/quest/README.md

 	true # return `true`
 };

-# the `if` function can also be used as a terninary operator.
+# the `if` function can also be used as a ternary operator.
 disp(if(make_dinner(), { "time to eat!" }, { "aww" }));
 ```